 Mort and his wife, Terri, have three daughters: Brandalyn, Monet and Tauna.
 Mort has three adult sons.
 Mort Jr., who upon leaving the Navy, chose to drive 18 wheelers and reside in North Carolina where he has returned to college and is studying computer technology.
 Eric, a graduate of Miami of Ohio, is an Art Director for a magazine publisher in Ohio and plays guitar in a band.
 Scott, a graduate of UCLA, is an Art Director and a Senior Graphic designer working in New York City and is a fine photographer.
-Tauna has moved to Florida with Mort and Terri where she is continuing her art studies while working as a professional picture framer.
-Monet, who recently moved to Nashville, TN, is a graduate of San Diego State University and is completing her Masters in Psychology.
+Tauna has moved to South Carolina with Mort and Terri where she is continuing her art studies, picture framing and studying photography.
+Monet, is a graduate of William & Mary and San Diego State University and is now working for Johnson & Johnson.
 Brandalyn is a University of California at Santa Barbara graduate and credentialed elementary school teacher.
-She is now teaching in Anchorage and exploring the many wonders of Alaska, Brandy has become a Radiology Technician living in Arizona.
+After teaching in Anchorage and exploring the many wonders of Alaska, Brandy has become a Radiology Technician living in Arizona.